TimChen1383/PerformanceOptimizationWorkflow/README.md

 - CPU and GPU are not working in parallel
 - Not all rendering-related issues are related to the GPU
 - Before the GPU actually renders, CPU also needs to deal with rendering tasks
+- Some GPU tasks will need to wait for CPU tasks finish
-- Some GPU tasks will need to wait for CPU tasks finish.
-That's the reason we will see some waiting tasks in profiled result
+- Some CPU tasks will need to wait for GPU tasks finish
+- That's the reason we will see some waiting tasks in profiled result
 ```
 - ***Game (Game Thread)***: Gameplay logic + decides what should be rendered > related to ***CPU*** bottleneck
 - ***Darw (Render Thread)***: Prepares rendering work(draw calls, material permutations, culling, sorting, batching, pass...), high-level rendering abstraction > related to ***CPU*** bottleneck